 Congratulations!
 Your login is now saved in Bitwarden for secure and easy use!

-Now that you have mastered the basics let's dig into one more action that you will take regularly, Auto-fill, and three recommended setup steps, easier vault unlocking, pinning the extension to your browser, and disabling the browser's built-in password manager:
+Now that you have mastered the basics let's dig into one more action that you will take regularly, Auto-fill and Auto-save, and three recommended setup steps, easier vault unlocking, pinning the extension to your browser, and disabling the browser's built-in password manager:

 Bitwarden browser extensions have a unique Tab view, which automatically detects the URI (for example,

 google.com) of the page displayed in your open tab and finds any logins with corresponding URIs.